Learning is a Career Education requirement at Southridge High School

 Learning hours may be earned through classroom- or student-generated

 classroom teacher, counselor, or staff member.
 There are some activities

 that are restricted (see the summary information).
 Projects or activities

 need to be related to the state's Career Related Learning Standards and

 Essential Skills (Communication, Problem Solving, Personal Management, Teamwork, Career Development, and Employment Foundations).

 Service Learning projects may be completed at any time of the year,

 including summers, if pre-approved.
-A reflection is required.
+A reflection is required and is incorporated in the GoogleDoc form.
 (See the

 should submit documentation for the hours they have earned soon after